Top 10 HIPAA Violations to Avoid in 2026 — Ranked by OCR Enforcement Frequency

 3. Improper PHI disclosure (social media, verbal, environmental)

-A "thank you" Facebook post that mentions a patient.
-A waiting-room conversation a visitor overhears.
-A schedule visible on a monitor at the front desk.
-These are disclosures under HIPAA, and they trigger investigations when patients complain.
+A "thank you" Facebook post that names a patient, a waiting-room conversation a visitor overhears, a schedule visible on a monitor at the front desk — these are all disclosures under HIPAA, and they trigger investigations when patients complain.

 Workforce training is the front-line control here.
 Sanctions for policy violations are the back-end deterrent.
 Both are required under 45 CFR §164.530.